orai-nlp/Elixa/README.md

 			- "pol|polarity" = pos,neg,neu
 			- score is the same as polarity but in a numeric scale (e.g. [1..5])

    The rest of the parameters have the same meaning as in the `tag-gp` command.
-By the default, `train-gp` command performs 10-fold cross validation and 90 train /10 test division evaluation of the trained model. this can be change by passing `--foldNum` and `--validation` parameters.
+By the default, `train-gp` command performs 10-fold cross validation and 90 train /10 test division evaluation of the trained model. this can be changed by passing `--foldNum` and `--validation` parameters.
 For further information on those parameters you can type:

 ```shell